asyncapi/website/pages/blog/september-2023.md

 We're excited to share that we have successfully migrated Modelina from v1 to v2.
 The new version will focus more on creating accurate array types.
 For more information, please check out the [Modelina v2 migration guide](https://modelina.org/docs/migrations/version-1-to-2).

 ## Mentorship Program
 The first evaluation for the 2nd cohort of the AsyncAPI Mentorship Program just concluded, and we are happy that [all the mentees participating](https://github.com/orgs/asyncapi/discussions/907) are doing well in their projects.
-They are now eligible to request the first half of their stipend, which they will [submit and expense via Open Collective](https://opencollective.com/asyncapi/projects/asyncapi-mentorship-2023).
+They are now eligible to request the first half of their stipend by [submitting an expense through Open Collective](https://opencollective.com/asyncapi/projects/asyncapi-mentorship-2023).
 We are proud and can't wait for the final results.

 ## AsyncAPI Bounty Program